fed4iot/VirIoT/Doc/CLI Usage Example.md

 # Command Line Interface

-After the initial configuration, it is possible to interact with the VirIoT platform using the Command Line Interface (CLI) or Postman.
+After the initial configuration, it is possible to interact with the VirIoT platform using the Command Line Interface (CLI) or Postman, provided the correct IP and port of the Master Controller are used.

+## Postman
+To interact with VirIoT platform using Postman, import the collection from the [Postman directory](../Postman)

+## Use the CLI
 To activate python3 and bash autocomplete:

 ```bash